 What is a Cord of Wood?

-Full Cord, Face Cord, Stove Cord
+Full Cord, Face Cord, Stove Cord, City Cord

 When you are comparing prices and buying firewood, make sure that you know exactly what the dealer means when they say "cord".
-Not only should you clarify the quantity of wood that you are buying, but you should also make sure that the width of the logs will fit in your fireplace or stove—unless you are willing to go to the extra work of cutting it.
+Not only should you clarify the quantity of wood that you are buying, but you should also make sure that the width of the logs will fit in your fireplace or stove— unless you are willing to go to the extra work of cutting it.

-Avoid vague descriptions such as "truck load" or "pile" unless you are able to accurately compare what you are getting to the standard cord.
+Avoid vague descriptions such as "truckload" or "pile" unless you are able to accurately compare what you are getting to the standard cord.
 Otherwise you may end up over-paying for firewood.

 How Much Heat is Produced by a Cord?

-One of the main advantages to buying wood by the cord is being able to calculate the amount of heat the wood will produce when it burns.
+One of the main advantages of buying wood by the cord is being able to calculate the amount of heat the wood will produce when it burns.
 The heat produced is measured in MMBtu, which is the same unit used for selling quantities of natural gas.

 (Btu stands for British thermal unit and represents the amount of heat required to raise one pound of water one degree Fahrenheit.
 One MMBtu = one million Btu.)
 Different varieties of wood produce different amounts of heat, but you can refer to this chart to compare the MMBtu per cord for different varieties of wood.